MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 #### Details

-The `diff-index` subcommand cannot see new or moved/renamed files, unless you stage them.
-Which is okay, because you just need to stage a file and then the extension can see it.
+The `diff-index` subcommand cannot see new or moved/renamed files unless you stage them.
+This is okay.
+Because you just need to stage a file and then the extension can see it.

 And in the case of renaming/moving files, there's a limitation of git that can't be overcome - you need to **stage** the old and new paths anyway for `git` to see them as **one file**, regardless of using `status` or `diff-index`.